Retired Early? Social Security Disability Eligibility

 Can You File a Claim After Your DLI?

 You don't have to apply for SSDI benefits before your DLI; you just have to become disabled before your DLI.
-If your disability started years ago, it may be harder to prove, but not at all impossible.
+If your disability started well before you apply, it may be harder to prove, but not at all impossible.

-If your DLI is before you file your claim, you can :
+If your DLI happened well before you file your claim, you can take the following steps to help prove your disability:

-• Ask your doctor to address in your medical records what your medical condition was, including your functional limitations, before your DLI.
+• Ask your doctor to address in your medical records what your medical impairments were, including your functional limitations, before your DLI.

 • If you didn't see a doctor or get a diagnosis before your DLI, ask your doctor to "infer" how long your physical or mental problems likely affected your ability to function based on your history and current findings.

-• Tell the SSA about the period before your DLI expired.
+• Tell the SSA about your limitations during the period before your DLI expired.

-• Statements from family, friends and others in the community about your problems and how they affected you before your DLI can also be used to support a claim.
+• Use statements from family, friends, and others in the community about your problems and how they affected you before your DLI to support your claim.

 • Consider hiring a disability lawyer, who will be familiar with the difficulties of filing a claim for a disability that began in the past.